Explore health content from A to Z.

 Don’t eat or drink anything after midnight, the night before the procedure.

-You'll likely be admitted to the hospital on the day of the procedure.
+You may be admitted to the hospital on the day of the procedure.

 Know that any hair on the skin where the catheter will be inserted may be removed.
 You may be given medication to relax before the procedure.